dresnite/dresnite/README.md

 I'm Andrés Arias, a 22-year-old self-taught developer who loves technology.

 Previously I worked at [Lifeboat](https://twitter.com/LifeboatNetwork) as Software Developer, building minigames for the entertainment of millions.
-Recently, I started a new journey as Senior Full Stack Developer at [Wetaca](https://wetaca.com), building one of the leading food tech companies.
+Recently, I started a new journey as Senior Full Stack Developer at [Wetaca](https://wetaca.com), where I will work to improve one of the leading food tech companies in Spain.

 In my free time, I like to make things and write about everything that I discover along the way: